 The source of Hopewell Water Company's water historically has been two springs: the Zimmerman Spring and the Nelson (Palmer Creek) Spring.
-In 2007, during our water crisis a well was drilled next to the Zimmerman Spring on the Aldrich property.
-This well is used to supplement during times of the year when the springs are not producing enough water to meet the needs of the members.
+In 2007 during a water crisis, a well was drilled next to the Zimmerman Spring on the Aldrich property.
+This well could be used to supplement during times of the year when the springs are not producing enough water to meet the needs of the members.
 They are all located in the Eola Hills.